As an interior designer, being able to show your previous work is one of the best ways to get new clients.

 Your online interior design portfolio is used to convince potential clients to get in touch and sell your services to them.

 Your printed design portfolio is usually much more visual in nature, a collection of photos, boards, key facts about each project.
-They are used for in-person meetings or consultations to showcase your skills and convince your potential client to use your interior design services.
+They are used for in-person meetings or consultations to showcase your skills as an interior designer and convince your potential client to use your interior design services.

 To start with you should focus on your absolute best previous projects and clients for your portfolio – around 5 is a really good place to start.